mazcal/datasciencecoursera/getdata-030/README.md

 The content of the ZIP file should be extracted to the working directory.

-The code will output a "tidy.txt" file when it's done.
+The code will output a "tidy.txt" file when it's done. codebook.md includes all information regarding data processed and the manner of processing.